inmatura/aws.inmatura.com/docs/models/efficientnet-b3/index.md

 You will incur costs for software use **only** for as long as the endpoint is running.

-AWS infrastructure costs are independent and in addition to the costs of the software and it depends on the instance type seleced to host the algorithm.
+AWS infrastructure costs are independent and in addition to the costs of the software and it depends on the instance type selected to host the algorithm.